About the American Heart Association

 Ron Haddock is the immediate past chairman of the American Heart Association.
 He is executive chairman of AEI Services, LLC, and serves on the boards of Alon USA and Petron Corporation.
 He was Chairman and CEO of FINA from 1989 until 2000.

 Read More about Ron Haddock

-David Bush is treasurer of the American Heart Association for its 2013-14 fiscal year.
+David Bush is treasurer of the American Heart Association for its 2014-15 fiscal year, his second consecutive year in this role.
 Bush is executive vice president of The First, A National Banking Association, in Hattiesburg, Miss.
 As treasurer, he is responsible for the funds and securities of the American Heart Association.

 Read More about David Bush